Ludwig Wittgenstein: Later Philosophy of Mathematics

 Inoltre, it now hopefully becomes clearer how his rejection of ‘philosophical’ explanations, still baffling many readers, is connected to his central strategy of dissolving (rather than solving) philosophical puzzles.
 (Recall Wittgenstein’s warnings about confusing philosophical questions with empirical ones in The Blue and Brown Books, p.18, 35 and the related diagnostic in RFM VI-31, “Our disease is one of wanting to explain.”)
 When a philosophical explanation is advanced, it usually takes the Platonist form: “we all agree about mathematical identities because we all ‘grasp’ (‘look at’, are ‘guided by’, e così via) the same (a-causal non-spatiotemporal) mathematical entities and their relations.”
 But this explanation is preposterous – literally, it gets things in the wrong order.
 As Steiner puts it [1996, 192; enfasi aggiunta), “(w)hat Wittgenstein rejects in mathematical Platonism is not so much its doctrine that ‘mathematical objects exist’, but the illusion it fosters that the existence of mathematical objects, and of a special faculty of intuiting them can explain the extraordinary agreement among mathematicians – of all cultures – about what propositions have been proved.
 To the contrary, Wittgenstein argues, the ‘great’ and ‘surprising’ agreement among mathematicians underlies mathematics; Infatti, makes it possible.
 But the task of philosophy is, and can be, only to describe, not explain, the fundamental role of the regularity of human mathematical behaviour.”

-Related to Platonism, ‘mentalism’ is another target of Wittgenstein, as Putnam [1996] notes.
+Related to Platonism, ‘mentalism’ is another target of Wittgenstein, as Putnam [1996] note.
 This is the idea that rules are followed (and calculations made) because there is something that ‘guides’ the mind in these activities.
 If we recall the black squares example, the guide must play the role of a regress-stopper, constituting the explanation as to how all possible interpretations and distractions are averted.
 The mind and this guide form an infallible mechanism delivering the result.
 This is a supermechanism, as Putnam calls it, borrowing Wittgenstein’s own way to characterize the proposal.
 (Wittgenstein talks about ‘super-concepts’ at PI §97b, ‘super-likeness’ at PI §389, and so forth.)
 Putnam [1996, 245-6] makes the point as follows: “Wittgenstein shows that while the words used in philosophers’ explanations of rule following may sometimes hit it off – for example, it is perfectly true that a rule determines the results of a calculation – the minute we suppose that some entity or process has been described that explains How We Are Able to Follow Rules, then we slip into thinking that we have discovered a ‘supermechanism’; Inoltre, if we try to take these super-mechanisms seriously we fall into absurdities.
 Wittgenstein sometimes indicates the general character of such ‘explanations’ by putting forward parodistic proposals, Per esempio, that what happens when we follow a rule is that the mind is guided by invisible train tracks (§218), ‘lines along which [the rule] is to be followed through the whole of space’ (§219).”

 6. Concluding Remarks